 27.2 Sick Leave

-27.2.1 Definition.- Sick leave is an insurance or protection provided by the District to be granted to employees in circumstances of adversity to promote the health and welfare of the individual employee.
+27.2.1 Definition.- Sick leave is an insurance or protection provided by OC San to be granted to employees in circumstances of adversity to promote the health and welfare of the individual employee.
 It is not an earned right to take time off from work.
 Sick leave is defined as the absence from duty of an employee because of a bona fide illness, injury, or pregnancy, or to attend to the illness or injury of a family member as hereinafter defined; or, for an employee who is a victim of domestic violence, sexual assault, or stalking, for the purposes described in Labor Code sections 230(c) and 230.1(a).
 Temporary employees shall receive sick leave benefits as required by State law.

 27.2.2 Method - Sick Leave Accrual.
 Full-time employees hired prior to November 27, 1981, accrue paid sick leave at the rate of three point five (3.5) hours for each biweekly pay period of continuous service (ninety-one (91) hours per year).
 Full-time employees hired on or after November 27, 1981, accrue paid sick leave at the rate of three (3.0) hours for each biweekly pay period of continuous service (seventy-eight (78) hours per year), beginning with the first day of employment.

-27.2.3 Part-time employees accrue sick leave on a pro-rata basis as set forth in applicable District Policy.
+27.2.3 Part-time employees accrue sick leave on a pro-rata basis as set forth in applicable OC San Policy.

 27.2.4 When unpaid absences occur, sick leave accruals will be applied by straight proration for leave accruals based on the number of hours actually worked, and is applicable to all types of leave, whether legally protected or not.